CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/03-purpose-and-meaning.md

 **Growth Orientation** approaches work as a field for developing valuable qualities.
 Nearly any job offers opportunities to cultivate patience, communication skills, problem-solving, or resilience.
 When we approach work with the intention to grow, even challenges become meaningful.

-Writer Howard Thurman captured this perspective: "Don't ask what the world needs.
-Ask what makes you come alive, and go do it.
-Because what the world needs is people who have come alive."
-This isn't about self-indulgence but recognizing that bringing our full vitality to work—whatever that work may be—creates ripples of benefit beyond what we might consciously intend.
+Many spiritual teachers suggest that bringing our full vitality and presence to work—whatever that work may be—creates ripples of benefit beyond what we might consciously intend.

 ### Work as Meditation: The Practice of Mindful Engagement

 When approached with awareness, work offers unique opportunities for meditation in action.
 Thich Nhat Hanh emphasized this integration through his teaching on "work meditation" at Plum Village, where everyday tasks are approached as meditation practices.
-As he wrote in "The Miracle of Mindfulness":
+In "The Miracle of Mindfulness," he writes:

 >"Washing the dishes is at the same time a means and an end—that is, not only do we do the dishes in order to have clean dishes, we also do the dishes just to do the dishes, to live fully in each moment while washing them."